-Report an abandoned vehicle online you need to know the vehicle make, model and registration and explain why you think the vehicle is abandoned.
+Report an abandoned vehicle online you need to know the vehicle make, model, registration and exact location and explain why you think the vehicle is abandoned.

 What we do

-If a member of the public reports an abandoned vehicle to us, our Community Warden will investigate the vehicle.
-If our enquiries indicate that the vehicle may be abandoned, we will attempt to contact the owner.
-However, identifying the owner may take some time.
+If a member of the public reports an abandoned vehicle to us, our Environmental Enforcement Officers will investigate the vehicle.
+If our enquiries indicate that the vehicle may be abandoned, we will attempt to contact the owner first before removing it.
+Identifying the owner may take some time.
 Once found, we will advise them on a course of action which may lead to the removal of their vehicle.

 If we cannot identify the owner, we would look to take enforcement action.
-This may result in the removal, storage and disposal of the vehicle.
+This will usually result in the removal, storage and disposal of the vehicle.

 We may recover costs incurred in removing, storing and disposing of the vehicle from the owner or landowner as necessary, and may also serve a fixed penalty notice of £200 on the owner of the vehicle.
 If the owner does not pay the penalty, they may be taken to Court, receive a fine of up to £2,500, and sent to prison for up to 3 months.